k2controls/EGR111/sprint4/week10/index.md

   - In general, global variables should not be used.
     - Your goal should be to control access and modification
     - Ideally, all code is tested using Unit Tests.
 Tests cannot be constructed for functions that rely on global values.
-- ttt_w_ptr
+  - **ttt_with_brd_ptr**
     - Instructor demo
     - Mult-file solution
     - Refactored prior Tic Tac Toe solution to use board pointers

 - Week 10 project - Checkers
   - Requirement: Create a first version of checkers enabling Black and Red players to move their checkers to open spaces. **No Jump move required!**